Barrie: Climate

 Precipitation falls year round but is typically heaviest in the summer months due to thunderstorm activity.
 The driest months are February through April, receiving around 60.0 mm of precipitation each month per annum.
 The wettest months are August and September, seeing upwards of 90.0 mm of precipitation each month.
 November is also a wet month, receiving 88.9 mm of precipitation in the form of both rain and snow.
-October interestingly remains relatively dry in comparison to the months preceding and succeeding it.
+October remains relatively dry in comparison to the months preceding and succeeding it.
 Despite this however, October has the most precipitation days and rainy days out of every month with 15.6 and 15.5 respectively.

 The coldest temperature ever recorded in Barrie was -38.9 C on January 8, 1886.
 The hottest temperature ever recorded was 38.9 C on July 5, 1911.